 Tracks Around the Headland

 You first walk up the road to the Fisherman’s Lookout, and then the path starts in the car park.
-This path has a lot of steps going up, and as I watched the locals run up, I realised how unfit I was.
+This path has many steps up, and as I watched the locals run up, I realised how unfit I was.

-Remember to put on and bring your sunscreen as well as drink and bring plenty of water.
+Remember to apply sunscreen and bring it, and drink plenty of water.

 The track will take you past Wategos Beach, and a turnoff, further along, will take you down to Little Wategos Beach.